PhiZone/player/README.md

 ## Deployments

-The official website is deployed at https://player.phi.zone/.
+The official website is deployed at https://player.phi.zone/ and https://player.phizone.cn/.
 Distributions for Windows, macOS, Linux, Android and iOS/iPadOS can be found in the GitHub releases.

 ## Stargazers over time